Fortinet Single Sign-On

 - Users can be identified through the FortiAuthenticator API.
 This is useful for integration with third-party systems.

 |This section describes FSSO only.
 FSSO authentication methods do not require accounting proxy configuration.|

 FortiAuthenticator must be configured to collect the relevant user logon data.
 After this basic configuration is complete, the various methods of collecting the log in information can be set up as needed.

 When the FortiAuthenticator runs for the first time, it will poll the domain controller (DC) logs backwards until either the end of the log file or the logon timeout setting, whichever is reached first.

 When the FortiAuthenticator is rebooted, the memory cache is written to the disk, then re-read at startup, allowing the previous state to be retained.
 Windows DC polling restarts on boot, then searches backwards in the DC log files until it reaches either the log that matches the last known serial number found in the login cache file, the log that is older than the last recorded read time, or the end of the log file, whichever is reached first.

 The currently logged in FSSO users list is cached in memory and periodically written to disk.
-In an active-passive HA cluster, this file is synchronized to the slave device.
+In an active-passive HA cluster, this file is synchronized to the standby member.

 Windows management instrumentation polling

 FortiAuthenticator supports Windows Management Instrumentation (WMI) polling to detect workstation log off.
 This validates the currently logged on user for an IP address that has been discovered by the DC polling detection method.